nikic/nikic.github.com/_posts/2017-04-14-PHP-7-Virtual-machine.markdown

 ------------------

 Apart from some executor globals (EG), all execution state is stored on the virtual machine stack.
-The VM stack is allocated in pages of (usually) 256 KiB and individual pages are connected through a linked list.
+The VM stack is allocated in pages of 256 KiB and individual pages are connected through a linked list.

-On each function call, a new stack frame is allocated on the VM stack.
-For an ordinary non-generator function this frame has the following layout:
+On each function call, a new stack frame is allocated on the VM stack, with the following layout:

     +----------------------------------------+
     | zend_execute_data                      |